frobnitzem/twenty_seventeen/README.md

 You can contribute in many ways:

+* Develop and publish your own sil code.
 * Run a sil build-bot (shipping soon as a native client app in Chrome).
-* Develop and publish your own sil code.
 * Improve the sil compiler experience by developing on sil's own source.
 * Send a feature request or suggestion for improvement!

-To get involved, contact David M. Rogers <predictivestatmech@gmail.com>.
+To get involved, head over to https://sque.predictivestatmech.org